Marie France Forcier/ STAGE WORKS

 Marie France Forcier

-Her body of creative work has been presented on platforms spanning little-known urban sites to dance-dedicated proscenium spaces across North America, Europe and Asia.
-In collaborative artistic capacities, she has performed live and on film in disciplines ranging from family theatricals to contemporary dance, to performance art to aerial circus, touring extensively on four continents.
+An Associate Professor of Dance at the University of Calgary’s School of Creative and Performing Arts, her body of live creative work has been presented on platforms spanning little-known urban sites to dance-dedicated proscenium spaces to galleries across North America, Europe and Asia.
+In collaborative artistic capacities, she has performed live and on film in disciplines ranging from family theatre to contemporary dance, to performance art to aerial circus, touring extensively on four continents.